-In the initial stages of the negotiation of a Share Purchase and prior to the completion of the legal documentation, it is customary in Ireland for certain pre-agreement documentation to be issued or made available and to be agreed between the Vendor and the Purchaser.
+In the initial stages of the negotiation of a share purchase, and prior to the completion of the legal documentation, it is customary in Ireland for certain pre-agreement documentation to be issued or made available and to be agreed between the vendor and the purchaser.

-4.1 Information Memorandum
+4.1 Information memorandum

-An Information Memorandum (IM) prepared by a Vendor (or its advisors) sets out information about the Target.
-The IM will usually incorporate a history of the Company, its strategy, some market analysis, financial information and a guide to past performance.
+An information memorandum (IM) prepared by a vendor (or its advisers) sets out information about the target.
+The IM will usually incorporate a history of the company, its strategy, some market analysis, financial information and a guide to past performance.

-In the context of a negotiated sale between only two parties, it is unusual for a Vendor to prepare an IM.
-However, it would be customary where there are a number of potential Purchasers, and where an auction process is envisaged.
-The corporate finance advisor will prepare the IM and circulate it to certain parties that it has identified in the market as potential suitors.
+In the context of a negotiated sale between only two parties, it is unusual for a vendor to prepare an IM.
+However, it would be customary where there are a number of potential purchasers, and where an auction process is envisaged.
+The corporate finance adviser will prepare the IM and circulate it to certain parties that it has identified in the market as potential suitors.
 The release of the IM to potential suitors is usually conditional on the execution by the parties of a confidentiality agreement.

-4.2 Confidentiality Agreement
+4.2 Confidentiality agreement

-In the course of due diligence and any subsequent negotiations between parties, non-public and commercially sensitive information will usually be disclosed to a potential Purchaser.
-The Vendor will be concerned about any potential onward dissemination or disclosure of such information to third parties

-(particularly competitors) and will therefore usually require that the prospective Purchaser sign a confidentiality agreement, also known as a non-disclosure agreement (NDA).
-In an auction process, NDAs are commonly negotiated with individual Purchasers before execution.
+In the course of due diligence and any subsequent negotiations between parties, non-public and commercially sensitive information will usually be disclosed to a potential purchaser.
+The vendor will be concerned about any potential onward dissemination or disclosure of such information to third parties (particularly competitors) and will therefore usually require that the prospective purchaser sign a confidentiality agreement, also known as a non-disclosure agreement (NDA).
+In an auction process, NDAs are commonly negotiated with individual purchasers before execution.

-The terms of the NDA usually contain a definition of what information will be considered to be confidential and in what manner such information may be disclosed and stored.
-The NDA will contain restrictions on the use of such confidential information, and is designed to prevent an unsuccessful Purchaser from disclosing information it has received.
+The terms of the NDA usually contain a definition of what information will be considered to be confidential, and in what manner such information may be disclosed and stored.
+The NDA will contain restrictions on the use of such confidential information and is designed to prevent an unsuccessful purchaser from disclosing information it has received.
 NDAs often try to limit the use of the confidential information by a disclosee by incorporating provisions that require any documentation or information provided to be returned to the discloser and/or destroyed.

-A Purchaser might seek to incorporate an exclusivity period into the NDA preventing the Vendor from negotiating with third parties for a pre-determined amount of time.
+A purchaser might seek to incorporate an exclusivity period into the NDA, preventing the vendor from negotiating with third parties for a predetermined amount of time.
 Alternatively, these provisions can be incorporated into a separate exclusivity agreement.

-4.3 Exclusivity Agreement
+4.3 Exclusivity agreement

-Exclusivity agreements (otherwise known as lock-out or shut-out agreements) provide that the Vendor will not negotiate or solicit offers from parties other than one prospective Purchaser for a fixed period of time.
+Exclusivity agreements (otherwise known as lock-out or shut-out agreements) provide that the vendor will not negotiate or solicit offers from parties other than one prospective purchaser for a fixed period of time.

-This commitment from a Vendor offers the potential Purchaser comfort that they can undertake an extensive due diligence exercise and incur other transaction costs safe in the knowledge that they have exclusive negotiation rights.
-The exclusivity agreement can also prevent the Vendor from using the Purchaser's offer as leverage to encourage further offers.
+This commitment from a vendor offers the potential purchaser comfort that they can undertake an extensive due diligence exercise and incur other transaction costs safe in the knowledge that they have exclusive negotiation rights.
+The exclusivity agreement can also prevent the vendor from using the purchaser's offer as leverage to encourage further offers.

 Break fees or expense reimbursement arrangements may be agreed if the transaction is aborted.
-The liability to pay these fees or expenses may lie with either the Vendor or the Purchaser depending on the relative strengths and bargaining power of the parties.
+The liability to pay these fees or expenses may lie with either the vendor or the purchaser depending on the relative strengths and bargaining power of the parties.

 It is important that any restriction periods are fixed, certain and reasonable.
 A clause which prevents one party from negotiating for a period which is not fixed in time or which is deemed unreasonable is less likely to be enforceable.
-Once the parties have reached agreement in principle on the substantial terms of a transaction, they will usually seek to put heads of agreement (Heads) in place.
+Once the parties have reached agreement in principle on the substantial terms of a transaction, they will usually seek to put heads of agreement (heads) in place.

-4.4 Heads of Agreement/Memorandum of Understanding
+4.4 Heads of agreement/memorandum of understanding